Frequently Asked Questions

 Speaking of Pastorius Park, how can someone be considered to perform at one of the summer concerts there?

 Organized by the CHCA, the Pastorius Park Summer Concert Series is the longest-running free outdoor concert series in the City of Philadelphia.
-In 2016 we celebrated 68 years of community entertainment.
-Each concert had between 600-800 attendees.
+In 2018, we are celebrating 70 years of community entertainment.
 In order to be considered to perform at next summer’s series, email email@example.com